 Laser Skin Resurfacing

 There are many different types of machines used for laser skin resurfacing to treat aging skin issues.
 Some of these devices provide very little noticeable improvement.
 Other devices provide a result that varies greatly from one patient to another depending on their skin type.
-The CO2 (carbon dioxide) laser has been available since the late 1990s and is used by Dr. Shaw.
+The CO2 (carbon dioxide) laser has been available since the late 1990s and is used by our plastic surgeon.
 It provides very reliable and predictable results for treatment of aging and sun-damaged skin.

 One key to getting safe, reliable results is to not over do the treatment.
 If the laser is used too aggressively, it is possible to create excessive redness, uneven pigment and even scarring.
 It is best not to be too aggressive in one treatment.
 A second treatment can always be done later if greater change is desired.